Why study MSc Economics at Lancaster?

 The module will cover evidence from both developed and developing countries.
 The emphasis will be on key economic concepts that health economists use to analyse health and healthcare markets.
 We do not assume any prior knowledge - apart from undergraduate-level microeconomics and econometrics.
 By the end of the module, you will be able to understand the economic principles behind the supply and demand of medical care, the components of the main healthcare systems around the world, and the challenges faced by healthcare policies.
 You will also be able to understand the main findings and basic methodology of research papers in health economics.

-This course examines major topics in the field of Industrial Organisation.
-The course focuses mainly on the theory of the firm and the industry, with an emphasis on oligopoly theory, complemented with empirical applications of the theory.
+This module examines major topics in the field of Industrial Organisation.
+It focuses mainly on the theory of the firm and the industry, with an emphasis on oligopoly theory complemented by empirical applications of the theory.
 While it emphasises oligopolies, competitive and monopolistic markets will be considered.
 The latter market structures are useful as benchmarks against which to compare the predicted outcome of oligopoly markets.

 We focus on areas related to the structure, behaviour, and performance of firms and markets, with a special interest in firms' strategic behaviour in price and non-price competition.
 The types of behaviour or conduct include oligopoly pricing and production, strategic entry deterrence, location strategies, product differentiation, networks, auctions, bond markets, and research and development.
 The effects of firms' conduct on economic welfare and feedback effects on market structure are examined.